A NSW Government website - NSW Marine Estate

 “Parts of the existing track will be replaced with a boardwalk so visitors can still access this beautiful estuarine landscape,” he said.

-“These works will complement some of the fantastic work by local volunteers to restore the Panboola wetlands already as part of the Pambula Wetlands and Heritage Project.”
+“These works will complement the fantastic work by local volunteers to restore the Panboola wetlands already as part of the Pambula Wetlands and Heritage Project.”

 Find out more about the restoration of the Panboola wetlands, at Pambula on the NSW South Coast here.